IngMichalaM/Guru99/README.md

 - The locators for items on the dashboards are stored in the package "locators".
 - Test are in "test_classes".

+## How to run
+Run the test_classess/SmokeTest as JUnit Test.

 ## Problems
 Random variables are random only for the first call, later on they are all equal to this one.
 The problem is probably with the initialisation of the random number.